sebmandal/sebmandal/README.md

 - Building a dynamic web app using MERN for a client in Norway.
 They will have an admin panel with the ability to change products, links, etc.
 - Making a music video for an artist in Norway.
 Info coming soon.

+## What I want to do in the future
+- I want to create an application (that somehow helps users simplify their every-day lives) using Swift and release it on the App Store.
+- Automate my daily tasks
+- Register an official private company

 ## Links
 - **[tycrek](https://github.com/tycrek)**